Locke & Key (TV series): Development

 On May 29, 2018, the production was reported to be in final negotiations with Netflix for a series order.
-Netflix redeveloped the property and discarded the prior pilot ordered by Hulu.
-Due to scheduling conflicts, Andy Muschietti was not expected to direct the production's new pilot, but would continue to serve as executive producer alongside Hill, Cuse, Adams, Ozer, and Barbara Muschietti.
+Netflix redeveloped the property and discarded the Hulu pilot.
+Due to scheduling conflicts, Andy Muschietti was not expected to direct the new pilot, but would continue to serve as executive producer alongside Hill, Cuse, Adams, Ozer, and Barbara Muschietti.
 Production companies involved with the new iteration of the project were set to include Genre Arts and IDW Entertainment.
 On July 25, 2018, Netflix officially gave the production a series order for a first season consisting of ten episodes.
 Aron Eli Coleite, Meredith Averill, and Rick Jacobs were announced as new executive producers.
-Circle of Confusion was also expected to again act as a production company for the series.
-The new iteration of the series was created by Hill and developed by Cuse, Coleite, and Averill.
+Circle of Confusion was the anticipated production company.
+The new iteration was created by Hill and developed by Cuse, Coleite, and Averill.
 The new first episode was written by Hill and Coleite, with Cuse and Averill serving as showrunners.
-Michael Morris directed the first two episodes and serves as an executive producer.
+Michael Morris directed the first two episodes and served as an executive producer.

 In adapting the comic for the Netflix series, the fictional town where Keyhouse is located was changed from Lovecraft to Matheson, Massachusetts.
 According to Cuse and Averill, this change had been suggested by Hill; because of the comic's Lovecraftian themes, the setting's name was to honor author H. P. Lovecraft, but Hill wanted to honor author and screenwriter Richard Matheson for the series, instead.

-Despite the fact the series had not yet received an order beyond its first season, writing for a potential second season began ahead of the series' first-season premiere.
+Although the series had not yet received an order beyond its first season, writing for a potential second season began ahead of the series' first-season premiere.
 On March 30, 2020, Netflix renewed the series for a second season.
 On December 18, 2020, ahead of the second-season premiere, Netflix renewed the series for a third season.
-On April 6, 2022, it was announced that the third season would be the show's last, and that the series's structure had been planned out after the success of the first season.
+On April 6, 2022, it was announced that the third season would be the show's last, as planned after the success of the first season.